Spanish Fork City Council approves two projects to increase efficiency, safety outside junior high schools

 As it is now, traffic is frequently backed up at the “awkward intersection” at Canyon Road near the junior high, Thompson said, creating conflict between buses and parents dropping off their kids.

-“So we’re excited about both of these changes for making traffic better around the junior high,” said Thompson.
+“So we’re excited about both of these changes for making traffic better around the junior high,” Thompson said.

 According to Thompson, the ideas for the project came from a committee made up of parents, school district officials, city engineering staff and members of a traffic engineering firm.